mmisw/mmiorr-docs/docs/ontology/new.md

 #### Fully-hosted ontology

-In this case, ORR will assign an `http://mmisw.org/ont`-based IRI base to your ontology and its associated terms sharing the same namespace.
+In this case, ORR will assign an IRI base, corresponding to the URL where the particular ORR instance is installed, to your ontology and its associated terms sharing the same namespace.
+For example, this base URL is `http://cor.esipfed.org/ont` in the case of the COR instance.
 More specifically, the original base IRI of the ontology will be overwritten with one assigned by ORR during the registration process.

 *   **URI Resolvability.** The given ORR based IRIs given to your ontology (and to all the terms in the